anugrahjo/PySLSQP/CONTRIBUTING.md

  - GitHub actions tests pass
  - The code runs locally on the reviewer's computer (ideally after running new cases to try and break the new code)

-When rejecting a pull request, a precise description of what needs to improved/fixed will be provided in the comment section.
+When rejecting a pull request, a precise description of what needs to be improved/fixed will be provided in the comment section.

 ## Testing
 For test-driven development, create tests before implementing code.
-Create test files with names starting with `test_` in the `tests` directory and write test functions with `test_` prefix in the test files.
+Create test files with names starting with `test_` in the `tests` directory and write test functions with the `test_` prefix in the test files.
 To run the tests, install `pytest` with
 ```sh
 pip install pytest